devops-surya/devops-training/FEB-2023/Ansible/Ansible.md

 ## SCENARIO-2: Write a playbook to install Tomcat & Java to configure servers:

 ```
-Java is a developement softwares and it is prequisite for Tomcat.
+Java is a development software and it is prequisite for Tomcat.
 Tomcat is one of the appliaction server.
 ```
 ![preview](../img/ANS1.png)